microbit-foundation/pxt-microbit-ml/docs/ml_get_event_certainty.md

 ## Example

-This example displays the ML model's certainty that the current action is `unknown` every second.
+This example displays the ML model's certainty, in percent, that the current action is `clapping` every second.

 ```blocks
 loops.everyInterval(1000, function () {